MatthewMckee4/course-notes/notes/2024-2025/computing_science/data_fundamentals/main.typ

 *Bayesian Inference* approaches explicitly encode belief about the behaviour of the mysterious entity using probability distributions.
 In Bayesian models, we assume a distribution over the parameters themselves, and consider the parameters to be random variables.
+We model a distribution over the parameters, then we can sample from it to generate new data.

 *Population*: The complete set of individuals or items of interest.
 *Parameters*: Numerical characteristics of the population.